tfsaggregator/aggregator-docs/content/docs/v3/commands/authentication-commands.md

 `--password`     | `-p`  | Service Principal password also known as Client secret.

 ## logon.ado
 Logon into Azure DevOps.
 This must be done before other verbs.
+The credentials are cached locally and expire after 2 hours.
 Takes three mandatory options.

 Option          | Short form | Description
 ----------------|:-----:|---------